kjda/ReactFlux/README.md

-The state of the store is an [Immutable][1] object to get the state of the store, use store.state. to set the state use store.setState
+The state of the store is an [Immutable][1] object to get the state of the store, use store.state. to set the state use store.setState to get a specific property from a state, use: store.get('property')

 To listen to store changes use: store.onChange(onChangeCallback)